Why HR Needs Data-Driven Workforce Planning to Avoid Talent Shortfalls

 For example, does your healthcare organization plan to open more outpatient clinics?
 Is your customer the person who uses your technology, or the advertiser who pays to be a part of your solution?
 Do you beat the competition because you provide the broadest range of financial products, or the most innovative?

-This will provide you with not only an understanding of the business goals, but why those goals are important and what strategies are being deployed to meet the business goals in a changing market.
+This will provide you with not only an understanding of the business goals, but why those objectives are important and what strategies are being deployed to meet business goals in a changing market.

 Step 2: Understand how your workforce dynamics are changing